Equal Justice for United States Military Personnel legislation: House Judiciary Committee markup, favorable report issued and placed on Union Calendar

 On January 27, 2010, the full House Judiciary Committee, by voice vote, favorably reported H.R.
 569 to the House of Representatives.

 On July 14, 2010, a U.S. House of Representatives Report was filed which amended H.R.
 569 and changed its name to the Equal Justice for Our Military Act of 2010.
 H.R.
 569 was placed on the Union Calendar of the U.S. House of Representatives.
 The House Report refers to MacLean in footnotes.
 One in particular states that "during the full Committee mark-up of H.R.
 569, Members of the Minority charged that the bill was introduced primarily for the benefit of a single individual, former Navy Officer Norbert Basil MacLean III.
 In fact, a number of individuals and organizations have taken note of the inherent injustice of the current law.
 Additionally, it should be pointed out that H.R.
 569 applies only to courts-martial that were initiated on or after the effective date of the Act, which thereby forecloses any personal benefit to Mr. MacLean, whose court-martial was concluded well before this legislation was introduced."

-112th Congress
+112th-115th Congresses

-The Equal Justice for Our Military Act of 2011 has been introduced in the House of Representatives as H.R.
-3133 and in the Senate as S. 1664.
-Currently, no action has been taken on either bill.
+The Equal Justice for Our Military Act of 2011 was re-introduced in the 112th, 113th, 114th and 115th Congresses by Rep. Susan A. Davis [D-CA-53].
+Each rendition of the bill was introduced and referred to committee, going no further in the process.
+Rep. Davis did not submit a bill in the 116th Congress (2019-2020).
+On September 4th 2019, Davis announced she would not run for re-election and departed from office on January 3rd 2021.